 If a family law, paternity, or domestic violence case already exists, you file the proper forms requesting child support orders within that case.
 A temporary support order usually comes through within three to six weeks, though it can take longer depending on the circumstances.

 One of the most common problems in California child support cases is income that does not show up correctly on paper.
 A parent who owns a business can run personal expenses through that business.
 A self-employed parent can shift income to look smaller than it really is.
 Someone paid in cash can simply underreport what they earn.
+The court uses reported income to calculate support.
+If that income is wrong, the support amount is wrong.
+And in most cases, the parent receiving support has no way to prove the discrepancy without professional financial help.

 This is exactly where forensic accounting makes a concrete difference.
 A forensic accountant goes through bank records, tax returns, business financials, and spending patterns to build a complete and accurate picture of what a parent earns.
 Not what they claim on a form.
 What they earn.
+When the income number is accurate, the support number is accurate.
+And your child gets what they are owed.

 Suspect the other parent is not disclosing their full income?
 This is exactly what Miod and Company, LLP investigates.
 Our forensic accountants find what standard income verification misses.
 Contact us to find out what a financial investigation could uncover in your case.